-In order to promote a healthy and balanced food program, fast food and take-out will not be allowed for student breakfasts, snacks, or lunches.
-All home lunches must be brought to school in appropriate packages (lunch box, etc.).
-The school does not re-heat food items brought to school from home.
+In order to promote a healthy and balanced food program:

-Any items brought to school for classroom celebrations must be store-bought and contain an ingredient list.
+- Fast food and take-out will not be allowed for student breakfasts, snacks, or lunches. - All home lunches must be brought to school in appropriate packages (lunch box, etc.) by the student.
+The school does not allow parents to drop off food for their child during the school day.
+If a student forgets to bring their lunch, they will be provided with the free school lunch. - The school does not re-heat food items brought to school from home. - Any items brought to school for classroom celebrations must be store-bought and contain an ingredient list.
 Home-baked food items are prohibited from entering the classroom.